Abdallah Jum’ah Named Co-Chairman of U.S.-Saudi Arabian Business Council

 Mr. Jum’ah shares leadership of the Business Council with Peter J. Robertson, United States Co-Chairman and former Vice Chairman of Chevron.

-The U.S.-Saudi Arabian Business Council (USSABC) is a non-profit organization that works to improve the mutual knowledge and understanding between the private sectors of the U.S and Saudi Arabia and promote and facilitate increased bilateral trade and investment.
-Established in December 1993, the USSABC has built a membership base of approximately 400 leading companies in the two countries.
-For more information about the USSABC, please visit www.us-sabc.org.
+The U.S.-Saudi Arabian Business Council (USSABC) was established in December 1993 to improve the mutual knowledge and understanding between the private sectors of the U.S and Saudi Arabia and to promote and facilitate increased trade and investment between the two countries.
+The USSABC has built a membership base of approximately 350 leading companies in the U.S. and Saudi Arabia and serves as the central source of information and assistance for companies that want to pursue specific business activities in Saudi Arabia.
+The USSABC organizes conferences and seminars in both countries to promote dialogue between the two private sectors, as well as trade and investment missions that provide networking opportunities for U.S. and Saudi companies.
+For more information on the Business Council, please visit www.us-sabc.org

 U.S.-Saudi Arabian Business Council